June 5, 2024

 • Purchasing equipment or real estate decreases cash, but increases the fixed assets or real estate holdings on the balance sheet.
 This simply trades one asset for another.

-How can companies run out of cash while turning a profit
+How can companies run out of cash while turning a profit?

-Conceptually, understanding cash flow is straightforward.
-There are only two parts: inflows and outflows.
 Corporate bank accounts generally work the same as your personal bank account.
 You probably take home a paycheck (inflow) and have expenses such as food, rent, or utility bills (outflow).
 Companies have the same mechanics.
-They sell goods and services in exchange for cash and in turn spend money on rent, utilities, and payroll.
-While there are many complexities and moving parts to managing cash at larger scales, a simple example can illustrate the common disconnect between profitability and cash flow, and how you might start building planning frameworks for your own organization.
+They sell goods and services in exchange for cash and, in turn, spend money on rent, utilities, and payroll.

 Let’s use an ecommerce brand as an example.
 Say this business generates $1 million of online sales in December and doesn’t have any other income or expense activity. on December 1st, and the payment processor distributes cash every 14 days.
 The $1 million in cash would be available on December 14th.